peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### toString
     public String toString()
-Converts this object to a text string.
+Converts this media type to a text string form suitable for inserting in email headers.
+Notably, the string contains the value of a Content-Type header field (without the text necessarily starting with "Content-Type" followed by a space), and consists of one or more lines.

 **Overrides:**